php-pdfbox/php-pdfbox/README.md

-# PHP pdfbox
+# PHP-PDFbox

-PHP-PDFBox is a tiny library which acts as a wrapper facilitating the use of PDFBox (https://pdfbox.apache.org/) in PHP.
+PHP-PDFBox is a tiny library which acts as a wrapper facilitating the use of PDFBox [https://pdfbox.apache.org/](https://pdfbox.apache.org/) in PHP.

+It provides a simple API for calling the pdfbox-app.jar.
+The library is currently restricted to functionality provided by PDFbox's command-line utilities.
+It currently supports PDFBox version 2.

 PDFBox is published under the Apache License v2.0 and is described as "The Apache PDFBox® library is an open source Java tool for working with PDF documents."